Table of Contents

 The Bible tells us that Michael is called the great prince.
 “And at that time shall Michael stand up, the great prince which standeth for the children of thy people: and there shall be a time of trouble, such as never was since there was a nation even to that same time: and at that time thy people shall be delivered, every one that shall be found written in the book” (Daniel 12:1).

-When studying a part of God’s word that may seem obscure, we must look at all available Scripture to come to a conclusion.
+When studying a part of God’s word that may seem obscure, we must look at all available Scriptures to come to a conclusion (Isaiah 28:10).
 Based on the evidence, it appears that there is enough to consider Michael as having attributes that are congruent with Jesus.
-Therefore, this conclusion should only be accepted as one is convicted by God’s Word and based on Scripture.
-It is up to the reader to interpret and decide.
+Therefore, this conclusion should only be accepted as one is convicted by God’s Word.
+And it is up to the reader to interpret and decide.

 In His service,